 The frame is the vertical and horizontal components assembled to hold the window sash or seal the window.

-A window sash is a component which holds glass as well as the framework around the glass, holding it in place.
+A window sash holds glass as well as the framework around the glass, securing it in place.

 The window sill is the horizontal component at the bottom of a window frame.